Always check in. Never check out.

 Mental health is a positive regard for ourselves and others, and our ability to cope with stresses and adjust to change, make healthy choices, and meet the demands of daily life.
 COVID-19 is a challenge to mental health across the globe and in each of our homes.
 It’s important to acknowledge that.
 If you don’t feel like your normal self, that’s normal.

-- The Whole U is hosting virtual workshops, including yoga and meditation.
+- The Whole U is hosting virtual workshops, including yoga and meditation and has compiled counseling and mental health resources.

 - UW Medicine offers a guide for what to do if you’re feeling anxious about COVID-19.